 President Barack Obama addresses Congress in State of the Union speech.

 Although it seems like the general trend of language proficiency among American presidents has declined over the years, we would be remiss not to give honorable mentions to two of our 21st-century leaders.

 George W. Bush (2001-2009) had some basic knowledge of Spanish from his many years living in Texas, and he even sprinkled it into a few of his speeches.
 His pronunciation, however, was widely mocked.

-Barack Obama (2009-2017) lived in Indonesia with his mother and stepfather from age six to ten and attended school there.
-He developed a basic understanding of the Indonesian language and spoke a little bit in this speech.
+Barack Obama (2009-2017) lived in Indonesia with his mother and stepfather from ages 6 to 10, and attended school there.
+He developed a basic understanding of the Indonesian language and spoke a little bit in at least one speech.